Frequently asked questions (FAQs)

 - The cemetery where they are buried has not been photographed.

-- The cemetery where they are buried has been photographed but either the cemetery has only been partly photographed, there is no grave monument, it is illegible or it was accidentaly missed.
+- The cemetery where they are buried has been photographed but either the cemetery has only been partly photographed, there is no grave monument, the monument is illegible, hidden under vegetation or it was accidentaly missed.